fenar/packer-skunkworx/README.md

-# AI Installer Discovery Imahe Packer Template for MAAS
+# AI Installer Discovery Image Builder for MAAS

 ## Introduction
 The Packer template in this directory creates a CoreOS AMD64 image for use with MAAS.